biggorilla-gh/frameit/README.rst

 FrameIt
 ========
-FrameIt is a system for creating custom frames for text corpora.
+FrameIt is a system for creating custom frames for intent detection and entity extraction from sentences.
 FrameIt uses Python3 + Spacy2

 For an in-depth explanation of the FrameIt system architecture, please see http://www.aclweb.org/anthology/W18-6123